apperph/devops-technical-challenge/README.md

 ## Requirements
 **🌟 What You’ll need to build 🌟**

-This repository includes a simple and very minimal express nodejs app in the root directory (**./express-minapp**).
+This repository includes a minimal Node.Js express app.  (**See: ./express-minapp** folder).
 What you need to do is use this user-facing application and deploy it on AWS.
-AWS Account will be provided by apper.ph.
+AWS Account will be provided by Apper.ph.
 The deployment and infrastructure varies differently on each tier.
 Please refer to the diagram and instructions on each tier.

 **🌟 What you are encouraged to use and our judging criteria 🌟**